phax/ph-pdf-layout/README.md

 Version starting with 2.1.0 uses PDFBox 2.x, previous versions (up to and including 2.0.0) use PDFBox 1.8.x.

 #News
+  * v4.0.0 - work in progress
+    * The Maven artifact name was changed to 'ph-pdf-layout4' so that it can be used side-by-side with version 3.
+    * The global package name was changed from `com.helger.pdflayout` to `com.helger.pdflayout4`
+    * This is major rewrite to be closer to the CSS box model
+    * VBox and HBox have no more layout information assigned to them
+    * Added a new element "Box" that allows for easy alignment etc.
+    * Separation between renderable objects, block element (box) and inline elements (text and image)
+    * New class design for tables, so that each table cell is automatically represented by a box, each table row is a separate object
+    * Added a simple grid system for tables to build the default grids easily
+    * Added new "auto" width/height for columns/rows
+  * v3.5.1 - 2016-10-07
+    * Fixed a rendering flaw with borders
   * v3.5.0 - 2016-09-21
     * Changed internal class hierarchy to prepare for future changes
     * Changed package assignments for better grouping